mrsuman2002/A_modular_Plugin-CodeChat/docs/developer.rst

 -   Separate the render manager code from the renderer code.
 -   Provide ``codechat_config.json`` examples for common programs (doxygen, javadoc, mkdocs, etc.)
 -   Define a StrictYAML config file to replace the ``GLOB_TO_CONVERTER`` data structure more flexibly.
 Add in a bunch of conversions using Pandoc.
+-   Would it be easier for extension authors if the server could be invoked from the command line in client mode to communicate with the server via stdio?
+For example, send render requests as JSON and receive replies as JSON, or something like that?
+For now, wait until more extensions are developed.
+-   Should I rewrite the universal client to truly run in client mode, so that a server can be run as a separate process?
+If so, it should auto-start the server just as any other client would.

 Ideas:

 -   At the core of the design is a wrapped StringIO class that allows reads/writes from/to (dest, str) [e.g. (build_output, "...rendered x as JavaScript...")].
 Opening this stream for reading returns an object that does blocking reads and remembers its location in the stream.
 It also offers a close_open method that, given an existing stream to close and a new stream to open, switches the blocking read being performed from the old to the new stream.
-StringIO also implements universal newlines
+StringIO also implements universal newlines.
 -   The editor requests a render.
 The render manager either finds an existing render or creates a new render.
 For new renders, the render is enqueued.
-The render manager close_opens the web client's current render stream, replacing it with the new, resulting render stream; as a result, the web client then beings to read from this stream.
+The render manager close_opens the web client's current render stream, replacing it with the new, resulting render stream; as a result, the web client then begins to read from this stream.
 -   The render manager worker eventually dequeues the render then starts writing to it.
 The renderer writes output, then errors, then html.
 -   The web client blocks on read until data is ready, then returns as much data as it can for each read.